MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/accessibility/navigation.md

 **Known issues**

-*   When you type into the text input you get no feedback.
-If you make a typo and use the arrow keys to explore your input you also get no feedback.
+*   When you type into the text input, you get no feedback.
+If you make a typo and use the arrow keys to explore your input, you also get no feedback.
 The easiest way to check your work is to accept the change, then listen for the entire element to be announced.

 ### Edit the HTML of an element in the DOM Tree